mqtthiqs/at-doc/docs/modules/time.md

-With a single tap set to a long delay (several seconds), _Time_ can be used as a simple looper: just crank Feedback to 100% and the material in the buffer will accumulate and repeat indefinitely (this is Preset 5).
+With a single tap set to a long delay (several seconds), _Time_ can be used as a simple looper: just crank Feedback to 100% and the material in the buffer will accumulate and repeat indefinitely (this is Snapshot 5).
 Start here: feed some live-played input (voice, guitar, synth) and build layers upon layers, interacting with past material as if it was another player.

 From here, try out a few trics: modulate the delay time slightly for imperfect repetitions, lower **Speed** and/or increase **Bandpass** for generational degradation, add a second tap closeby for complex stereo interplays... the world of delays is your oyster.